New Crystal Structures Hide in Plain Sight: A Stress Test for AI-Guided Materials Discovery: Materials and Methods

 \subsection{Training details for MatterGen}

 The \textit{MatterGen}~\cite{Zeni2025ADesign} model used for benchmarking was trained on the MPTS-52 dataset using the official CSP training configuration.
-Training was performed in PyTorch Lightning on a single NVIDIA A100 GPU using Adam optimizer.
+Training was performed in PyTorch Lightning on a single NVIDIA A100 GPU using the Adam optimizer.
 The learning rate is initialized at \(1\times10^{-4}\) and decayed using \texttt{ReduceLROnPlateau} scheduler (factor 0.6, patience 100, minimum learning rate \(1\times10^{-6}\)).
 The training loss includes position and cell terms with weights 0.1 (position) and 1.0 (cell), respectively.
+We trained for 1000 epochs and retained the checkpoint with the lowest validation loss (epoch 964, validation loss 0.727).
+The validation loss had plateaued over the final few hundred epochs, improving by only about 2\% beyond epoch 700, indicating that the model had converged.
+The trained model achieves a 26.9\% SUN (stable, unique, and novel) rate over 5{,}000 generated structures relaxed with the Orb force field~\cite{neumann2024orb}, where stability and novelty are assessed against a reference dataset composed of the Materials Project and Alexandria databases ($3{,}997{,}799$ structures), using a convex-hull threshold of $0.1$~eV/atom.
+This rate is comparable to the 38.57\% and 22.27\% SUN rates reported on the Alex-MP-20 and MP-20 datasets, respectively.